 I think what shocks the French more than the actual ingesting of horse is the defrauding of consumers through false and inaccurate labeling on frozen food boxes.
 I mean, they eat snails, frogs’ legs, brains, blood pudding and pigs trotters.
 Why would eating horsemeat set them aquiver?

 When I first came to France to study French at Paul Valery University in the sunwashed city of Montpellier, I ate horsemeat.
-Unwittingly.
-I didn’t buy the stuff from a horsemeat butcher, it was served to me one night in the guise of a hamburger.
+Unwittingly, of course.
+It was served to me one night in the guise of a hamburger.
 At the end of the meal the hostess asked me how I liked the meat.
 I said that it was good, but it had an odd sweetish flavour.
 Everyone at the table laughed and I was told that I had just eaten horsemeat.
 I was not amused.

 And that’s what this current food fraud scandal is all about: we’ve been unwittingly eating it, thinking it was certified beef.
 When you go to the supermarket to buy a box of frozen lasagna or spaghetti bolognese and it’s written clearly on the box “100% French beef“, that’s what you expect to be eating.
 You might imagine contented cattle loafing in a sun-dappled Limousin valley and grazing on grass.
 What a shock to discover that what you’re really eating is bits of carcass from a sorry old horse that was slaughtered in an abattoir in Romania!!